Lozlof/power-loz-backup-utility/README.md

 Remove saved paths.
 When program exits because of an error.
 Have a different exit message.
 Notify user that overlapping paths will do better if scheduled at different times.
+Check if FindScheduledTasks is already running, and if it is, stop it.

 Errors that need accounting:
 Test-Path : Illegal characters in path.